Clayton Heathcock: Awards and honors

-Awards that Heathcock has received include Ernest Guenther Award (ACS) (1986); ACS Award for Creative Work in Organic Synthesis (1990); A.C.
-Cope Scholar (1990); Prelog Medal, ETH (1991); American Academy of Arts and Sciences (1991); National Academy of Sciences (1995); Centenary Medal, Royal Society of Chemistry (1996); H. C. Brown Award (ACS) (2002); Paul Gassman Award for Distinguished Service (ACS) (2004).
+His honors include the Ernest Guenther Award (ACS, 1986), the ACS Award for Creative Work in Synthetic Organic Chemistry (1990), the Prelog Medal (ETH Zurich, 1991), election to the American Academy of Arts and Sciences (1991), election to the National Academy of Sciences (1995), the Centenary Medal of the Royal Society of Chemistry (1996), the Herbert C. Brown Award for Creative Research in Synthetic Methods (2002), and the Paul Gassman Award for Distinguished Service (2004).